 Day 14: Sightseeing of Kathmandu Valley

 Today, we will take a sightseeing trip to Kathmandu Valley.
 Kathmandu Valley is a treasure trove of historical monuments and cultural attractions as the small area are home to seven UNESCO World Heritage sites.
-We will visit Swoyambhunath Stupa, then Kathmandu Durbar Square and cap our sightseeing by visiting Pashupatinath Temple.
-A tour guide will accompany you today so that you get more historical and cultural facts about the site that you visit.
+We will visit Swoyambhunath Stupa, then Kathmandu Durbar Square, and cap our sightseeing by visiting Pashupatinath Temple.
+A tour guide will accompany you today to get more historical and cultural facts about the site you visit.
 In the evening, we will host a farewell dinner for you to celebrate the success of your trek.

 Day 15: Departure

 Your final day in Nepal!
 After a leisurely breakfast, our guide will pick you up from the hotel and transfer you to the airport for your return flight.
-We will take you to the airport at least three hours before your flight time so that you don’t have to rush for customs and immigration formalities.
-You will have plenty of time to reflect on the amazing time that you spent in Nepal while you return to your destination.
+We will take you to the airport at least three hours before your flight so that you don’t have to rush for customs and immigration formalities.
+When you return to your destination, you will have plenty of time to reflect on your fantastic time in Nepal.

 MEALS AND ACCOMMODATION